-Organizing your kitchen may take time up front, but it pays off in ten folds.
+Organizing your kitchen may take time up front (but there are plenty of tricks for a quick clean up!) , but it pays off in ten folds.
 Knowing exactly where the bills, snacks, pencils, sprinkles, etc… all go, will save you time and energy, and will create a less cluttered space, which honestly is the best pay off.
 When my house is cluttered, I feel out of whack and unproductive.

 Also, Rev-a-Shelf products are a life saver when it comes to organizing!
 They truly change the whole flow of a kitchen.
 From garbage can organizers, and utensil dividers, to spice racks, and shelf pull outs, there are options for everything you could ever want to help you organize your kitchen.
 They can be installed in an existing kitchen, and I promise you will love having them.
 I know we do!

 Lastly, I think most of us are suckers for great packaging.
 Right??
 It’s just part of loving all things design…but for some reason kitchen items rarely come in beautifully branded packaging.

 Having a mix of colorful and loud logos and boxes in my pantry and kitchen drives me nuts.
 It seems so overwhelming to me.
 I love using mason jars and large glass containers to house pantry items, and I like to keep my fruits and veggies in baskets and bowls in the refrigerator.

 My friends joke that my fridge should have its own twitter account, maybe so, but keeping staple items in their own containers is a) more beautiful, and b) less cluttered.